ikalnytskyi/kalnytskyi.com/posts/2021-11-24_setup-postgres-linux-windows-macos-gh-actions/index.markdown

 ---
-summary: |
-  A short self-promotion note on how to setup PostgreSQL server on GitHub CI.
+summary: A note about how to setup PostgreSQL server on GitHub CI.
 aliases: /howto/setup-postgres-linux-windows-macos-gh-actions/
 ---